Hitkul/UFC_Fight_Prediction/README.md

 Get profile of UFC fighter from ufc.com using https://github.com/valish/ufc-api

 **Fighter_name**
-Scrape name of all ufc fighter from ufc.com
+Scrape links of all ufc fighter profiles from ufc.com

 **Time_Bound_Data**